 legs bent at the knees;

-the back is straight.
+back straight.

-take the top corners of the sheets,
+take the top corners of the sheet,

-take the bottom corners of the sheets,
+grab the bottom corners of the sheet,

 Assess the patient's condition and environment.